IIIF/cookbook-recipes/index.md

 # Contributing

 Anyone is welcome to submit a recipe idea or work on implementing a recipe.
 Advice and support can be received from the IIIF Cookbook channel on the IIIF Slack.
-For detailed information on how to contribute please see the [Recipe process](recipe/).
+For detailed information on how to contribute please see the [Cookbook process](recipe/).

 # The Recipes